TheBeyondGroup/shopkeeper/README.md

 >
 > Therefore, we call our groups of settings buckets. :bucket:

-In multi-store, multi-region setups, you might have a directory for each region.
+In multi-store, multi-region setups, you might have a bucket for each region.
 Say `canada`, `united-states`, or `united-kingdom`.
 Or you might use a bucket to contains the settings for an A/B test.